spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-resource-with-parent.md

 The interface provides only one method: `getParentResourceType`.
 The method must return the type of the immediate parent resource within the context in which the child resource is implemented.

-Let’s say you have a module named `FooApi`, where you want to have a new endpoint `/foo/1/bar` with `GET` and `POST` methods.
+Let's say you have a module named `FooApi`, where you want to have a new endpoint `/foo/1/bar` with `GET` and `POST` methods.
 For this, follow these steps:

 1. Create a resource following the how to create a resource guide.
 2. Add a child resource name: